CircuitSetup/Flux-Capacitor_backup/README.md

 # Firmware for Flux-Capacitor

-This repository holds the most current firmware for CircuitSetup's wonderful ESP32-based Flux Capacitor.
+This repository holds the most current firmware for CircuitSetup's wonderful Flux Capacitor kit.

 The hardware is (or will be) available [here](https://circuitsetup.us) and is built around a NodeMCU ESP32-S dev board.